The Best New Launches From Allbirds, NuFace, Diptyque, and More

 Aromatique has officially dropped its fall and holiday collection, brimming with luxe and festive fragrances as well as plenty of gift ideas and holiday accessories, including the Cinnamon Cider Gilded Ornament Candle pictured above.

 Leather and trenches are two of the top fashion trends this fall, and this luxe coat by Orttu combines both beautifully.
-I know it’s a men’s piece, but would it be so bad if I got it for myself?
-I think not!
+My husband and I will both be fighting over who gets to wear it this season.

 Don’t forget to check out our coupon site to find more beauty deals, including Sephora coupons, Ulta coupons, Nordstrom coupons, and Macy’s coupons.